RamenDR/ramen/test/README.md

     - `cpus`: Number of CPUs per VM (default 2)
     - `memory`: Memory per VM (default 4g)
     - `addons`: List of minikube addons to install
+    - `service_cluster_ip_range`: The CIDR to be used for service cluster IPs.
+    - `extra_config`: List of extra config key=value.
+Each item adds `--extra-config` minikube option.
+See `minikube start --help` to see the possible keys and values.
     - `workers`: Optional list of workers to run when starting a profile.
 Use multiple workers to run scripts in parallel.
         - `name`: Optional worker name